alleshq/au-api/README.md

 # Au API
 This is the API for Au Accounts.
 It uses Basic HTTP Auth, with the account id and secret.
+The api is at `https://au.alles.cx/api/v1`.

 ### Endpoints:
 - Account Info: `GET /account`